-Community Neuroarts Coalitions
+The Community Neuroarts Coalitions Network

 Neuroarts Evidence-to-Impact in Local Communities

-Community Neuroarts Coalitions (CNCs) are local evidence-to-impact collaborations of diverse stakeholders who engage the power of the arts and aesthetic experiences to improve the health, wellbeing, cohesion and resilience of their communities.
-CNCs harness the transformative power of the arts – grounded in neuroscience – to advance health, wellbeing, and social cohesion.
+Community Neuroarts Coalitions (CNCs) are local evidence-to-impact collaborations of diverse stakeholders who engage the power of the arts and aesthetic experiences to improve the health, well-being, cohesion, and resilience of their communities.
+CNCs harness the transformative power of the arts – grounded in neuroscience – to advance health, well-being, and social cohesion.

 By integrating evidence-based arts practices with inclusive, cross-sector partnerships, CNCs can develop sustainable, community-led solutions that are locally relevant, fostering meaningful impact.
-Straddling both rigorous evidence and community-building activities, these interdisciplinary, cross-sector teams bring together health, art and community-based practitioners and organizations with researchers, educators, and clinicians, and their affiliated institutions, to advance evidence-based arts research and practice.
+Straddling both rigorous evidence and community-building activities, these interdisciplinary, cross-sector teams bring together health, art, and community-based practitioners and organizations with researchers, educators, and clinicians, and their affiliated institutions, to advance evidence-based arts research and practice.

 A framework to enable local partners to identify measurable outcomes and pursue impact, Community Neuroarts Coalitions recognize what the National Endowment for the Arts (NEA) has highlighted as the synergistic relationship between science and the arts (Chapline & Johnson 2016).
 In its Guide to Community-Engaged Research in the Arts and Health, the NEA states that researchers stand to gain from partnering with “arts professionals,” because they “often witness first-hand the effects of their artistic practice on individuals, on groups, and on whole communities.
 Because they are experts in their fields, arts professionals likely will have insights into what types of arts programs or interventions work best in which settings and for whom.”